HomeBlogUseful Tips on Choosing the Right Carpet

 Material & Durability

-Foot traffic is one of the important criteria.
-Low pile rugs—with flat weaves created in a loom—are ideal for high-traffic areas since they’re easy to vacuum and clean.
-High pile rugs—with open weaves, like shag—are perfect for a lush and cozy vibe that’s soft to the touch but will likely get dirty and lose their volume with lots of foot traffic.
+Foot traffic is one of the essential criteria.
+Low pile rugs—with flat weaves created in a loom—are ideal for high-traffic areas since they're easy to vacuum and clean.
+High pile rugs—with open weaves, like shag—are perfect for a lush and cozy vibe that's soft to the touch but will likely get dirty and lose their volume with lots of foot traffic.

 Color & Style